Every winter, power outages inevitably hit. When they do, hundreds or even thousands of people find themselves without heat during winter.

-Kerosene heaters (along with oil, propane, gas, and wood heaters) burn oxygen in the air and release carbon monoxide.
-In addition to the CO, kerosene heaters can also release other pollutants such as sulphur dioxide and nitrogen dioxide.
+Kerosene heaters (along with oil, wood, gas, and propane heaters) burn oxygen in the air and release carbon monoxide.
+In addition to the CO, kerosene heaters can release other pollutants such as sulfur and nitrogen dioxide.

-To reduce the risk of asphyxiation due to carbon monoxide poisoning, you must vent the room being heated!
+To reduce the risk of asphyxiation due to carbon monoxide poisoning, you must vent the heated room!

-I would also recommend that you install a carbon monoxide detector in your home.
+I would also recommend installing a carbon monoxide detector in your home.

 As a general rule, you will need 1-4 square inches of fresh air ventilation for each 1000 BTU of heater capacity.

 Toxic Fumes from Kerosene